microsoft/PowerPlatformConnectors/certified-connectors/Talkdesk/README.md

 * `Get contact by Id`: Get contact by Id from Talkdesk
 * `Create a new user`: Create a new user in Talkdesk
 * `Create a callback`: Create a new callback in Talkdesk
-* `Create a workspace notification`: Create a new workspace notification in Talkdesk
 * `Get user by email`: Get user by email from Talkdesk
 * `Get account configured custom status used by agents`: Get account configured custom status used by agents in Talkdesk
 * `Get user status`: Get user status in Talkdesk